Pentamer

-A pentamer is an entity composed of five sub-units.
+A pentamer is an entity composed of five subunits.

 In chemistry, it applies to molecules made of five monomers.

-In biochemistry, it applies to macromolecules, in particular to pentameric proteins, made of five proteic sub-units.
+In biochemistry, it applies to macromolecules, particularly pentameric proteins, made of five protein sub-units.

-In microbiology, a pentamer is one of the proteins composing the polyhedral protein shell that encloses the bacterial micro-compartments known as carboxysomes.
+In microbiology, a pentamer is one of the proteins that compose the polyhedral protein shell that encloses the bacterial micro-compartments known as carboxysomes.

 In immunology, an MHC pentamer is a reagent used to detect antigen-specific CD8+ T cells.